yasutow/SayTextRead/README.md

 # SayTextRead
 ## Description
 This python program reads the input .txt files and produces the estimated time to finish reading.
+For the default case, this program wraps the say command included in Mac OS.
+Alternatively, pyttsx3 is used.

 ## Requirements